51seven/51stats/README.md

 ## Getting started

+### Start the app
+Navigate to the directory and type `node index` into your command line.
+In development mode it's nice to use a node module like [nodemon](https://www.npmjs.org/package/nodemon).

+#### Arguments
+* `no-socket`: launches the app without socket.io in case if you don't want to have streams listening in the background.

 ### How do I include an API?
 Add a file into the `api` directory.
 The name of your file will be the URL, without the `.js` extension.